BillDuke13/cosyvoice-ray-serve-api/README.md

 **Response:** The API returns a WAV file containing the synthesized speech.

 #### 2. Zero-shot Voice Cloning (`/v1/model/cosyvoice/zero_shot`)
-Clones a voice from a reference audio file and uses it to speak text, given the reference audio and the reference text.
+Clones a voice from a reference audio file and uses it to speak text, given the reference audio and its corresponding text.
+This endpoint enables voice cloning without requiring extensive training data.

+**Features:**
+- High-quality voice cloning from a single audio sample
+- Preserves speaker characteristics and style
+- Automatic reference audio processing and caching
+- Supports adjustable speech speed
+- Robust audio validation and error handling

 **Method:** `POST`